zhogov/twemproxy-pipeline-test/README.md

 $12
 from_redis_3
 ```
-Now let's run the pipeline and observe that twemproxy:
+**Now let's run the pipeline and observe that twemproxy:**
-- Returns responses in the same order as requests were ordered
+- **Returns responses in the same order as requests were received**
-- **Waits for its timeout to expire before returning responses from the rest of requests**
+- **If any request gets stuck – twemproxy waits for its twemproxy to expire before returning responses from the rest of requests**
+- **That means that Redis clients that have timeout shorter than twemproxy twemproxy won't get the rest of responses, even if they were successful**
 ```
 $ (cat /tmp/redis.txt; sleep 4) | nc localhost 6380
 $18